 How You Can Help

-By supporting the Goualougo Triangle Ape Project, you can help advance the conservation of apes throughout Africa.
-To make a direct donation to the project, click here.
-For more information, please contact the Development Department at 312-742-2000.
+Supporting the Goualougo Triangle Ape Project helps to advance the conservation of apes throughout Africa.
+For more information, please contact Lincoln Park Zoo's Development Department at 312-742-2000.